 Ingredients

-• Baking Powder – Nothing fancy, just make sure it’s fresh
+- Baking Powder – Nothing fancy, just make sure it’s fresh so the cornbread has a nice rise.

-With a wooden spoon or dough, blender mix everything together, it only takes a few strokes to incorporate all the ingredients together.
+With a wooden spoon or a dough blender mix everything together, it only takes a few strokes to incorporate all the ingredients together.
 You should leave a few lumps in the batter, you don’t want a smooth consistency.

 Pour the batter into a lightly greased and hot skillet( be careful and use mitts) You can melt the butter on the stove to heat up the skillet.
 Place in the center of the oven and bake for about 20 minutes.
 Use a cake tester or toothpick to test for doneness.